 In the past, we’ve had some pretty big maintenance bills.
 Like in the several thousand dollar range.
 And trust me, those stick in your head especially when you’re putting that kind of money into, say, a 10, 12 or 15-year-old car that isn’t even worth that much.

 What kind of idiots mismanage their money like that?

 Well, I’ll concede that I often find myself in the idiot category on a lot of things, but not on this one.

 The tricky thing is you can’t judge a car by one maintenance bill.

-What Have These Old Cars Been Costing Us?
+What Have These Used Cars Been Costing Us?

-As we dive in to see exactly what maintaining these older cars has been costing us, one quick note – we are not going to include regular maintenance costs like oil changes, tires, batteries, etc. because these are all costs you would have even if you bought a brand new vehicle, you would just have a hefty monthly car payment to go along with those costs.
+As we dive in to see exactly what maintaining these older cars has been costing us, one quick note – we are not going to include regular maintenance costs like oil changes, tires, batteries, etc. because these are all costs you would have even if you bought a brand new vehicle, you would just have a hefty monthly car payment as well.